abhishekmaity/py-prog-comp/py-games-for-fun/readme.md

-Translaton of some traditional, popular and classic games from our childhood in python.
+Translation of some traditional, popular and classic games from our childhood in python.